open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 The walk crosses `JSMap` and `OrderedHashMap`, neither of whose layouts is part of V8's public API, and any of the offsets could change in a future V8.

 **Mitigation:** the offsets are not hardcoded in the profiler.
+The target publishes them, so the profiler is told the layout of the V8 it is actually looking at.

+Two of the four the addon reads straight out of the V8 headers it is compiled against, so they are correct for that build by construction.
+The other two are not exposed by those headers at all, so an addon has to carry them as constants kept in sync with V8's sources.

-They are captured at addon-compile time from the very V8 headers the addon is built against and published through the process context, so the profiler is told the layout of the V8 it is actually looking at.
-This does not protect against V8 restructuring these objects more deeply than an offset change, which is what the versioned `schema_version` is for.
+None of this protects against V8 restructuring these objects more deeply than an offset change, which is what the versioned `schema_version` is for.
 It does mean that the usual failure mode — a Node.js release built with different pointer-compression or sandbox settings — is handled without profiler changes.

 ### Reader complexity relative to OTEP 4947